-3. Native planting stock from the immediate vicinity of the project is ideal.
+- 3. Native planting stock from the immediate vicinity of the project is ideal (if the eel grass beds are healthy).
 Whenever possible, plants should be salvaged from eelgrass beds destined for removal or impact from the original project.
 Other donor beds should be carefully chosen.
 Care must be taken not to cause negative impacts to the donor bed by harvesting.
 Overharvesting of donor beds can damage physical structure and encourage the invasion of green crabs into the mitigation site.
-For this reason donor beds not located in the impact area must be specified in the mitigation plan.

-4. Identify proposed planting densities, grid arrays, etc.

-5. Self-explanatory (see Section VIII, V.5).
+For this reason, donor beds not located in the impact area must be specified in the mitigation plan. - 4.
+Identify proposed planting densities, grid arrays, etc. - 5.
+Self-explanatory (see Section VIII, V.5).